gubbih/DK-Supermarket-Deals/README.md

    ```

 3. **Configure environment variables:**
-   Create a

-.env

- file in the root directory and add the following:
+   Create a .env file in the root directory and add the following with your own data:
    ```env
    SHOPGUN_API_KEY=API_KEY
    SHOPGUN_TRACK_ID=TRACK_ID